fazle-rabbi-dev/Google-Keep-Clone-Api/README.md

 This project serves as the backend API for my Google [Keep Clone](https://github.com/fazle-rabbi-dev/Google-Keep-Clone) built with React.
 It provides the necessary endpoints to manage notes, enabling seamless integration with the corresponding frontend application.

-## Created at:
+## Created at
 * *Dec 2023*

 ## Live
-* `Not yet ready!` However, feel free to experiment on your local machine.
+* `Not yet deployed!` However, feel free to experiment on your local machine.

 ## 🚀 Getting started:
 * Clone this repo